Distillation is one of the oldest water purification solutions – and there’s a reason why it’s still popular today.

 The only issue with alkalizing water pitchers is that you will have to wait a few minutes (usually around 10-20 mins, max) for your water to filter through.
 If you’ve already waited between 4 and 6 hours to produce a 1-gallon batch of distilled water, you might not want to have to wait extra time for your distilled water to be remineralized.

-I Recommend: Invigorated Water pH Restore Alkaline Water Pitcher
+We Recommend: Invigorated Water pH Restore Alkaline Water Pitcher

 - Last 96 gallons